-AMUP 1101/1102 - Applied Piano (1credit hour).
-Practice in the major and minor scales, chords, and arpeggios.
-The repertoire comprises selected Bach two-part inventions as well as representative compositions of Haydn, Czerny, Mendelssohn, Schubert, Schuman, Chopin, Heller, Bartok.
+AMUP 1101/1102 - Applied Piano (1 credit hour).
+Practice in the major and minor penta-scales, chords, and arpeggios.
+The repertoire comprises selected from the standard repertoire for piano in Level 1-2 (Magrath, Jane.
+The Pianist's Guide to Standard Teaching and Performance Literature, Alfred Publishing.).
 One (1) fifty-minute lesson and at least six (6) practice hours per week.
-Prerequisite: successful audition.
+Prerequisite: Successful audition

 AMUP 2101/2102 - Applied Piano (l credit hour).
-Emphasis is on continued scale techniques and keyboard exercises.
-Study of Bach's "Well-Tempered Clavier" and Haydn's sonatas with a continuation of Chopin.
-An introduction to the works of Beethoven, Mozart, and modem composers.
-One (1) fifty-minute lesson and at least six (6) practice hours per week.
-Prerequisite: AMUP 1102.
+Emphasis is on continued scale techniques expanded to one-octave and basic chord progressions and arpeggios in all major and minor keys.
+The repertoire selected from the standard repertoire for piano in Level 2-3 (Magrath, Jane.
+The Pianist's Guide to Standard Teaching and Performance Literature, Alfred Publishing.).
+One (1) fifty-minute lesson and at least six (8) practice hours per week.
+Prerequisite: AMUP 1102/2101